derijkp/readsaber/README.md

 `-polyT number`
     A polyT will only be called by the specific polyT caller if at least **number** Ts (or As) were seen in a stretch (default 7).
     Set to 0 to not run the specific polyT caller

+`-alimethod string`
+    define the alignment method used for the annotation alignment.
+A preset can be added using a "_", e.g. the default is minimap2_ontshort for using the minimap2 aligner with the ontshort (minimap2 ont preset with special options optimized for short matches) preset.
+    For short read data, the method "bwa_short" is advised.

+`-refalimethod string`
+    define the alignment method used for the reference alignments.
+A preset can be added using a "_", e.g. the default is minimap2_splicesens for using the minimap2 aligner with the "splicesens" preset (minimap2 splice preset with options for extra sensitivity).
+    For short read data, the method "bwa_short" is advised.

 `-keepintermediate 0/1`
     set to 1 to keep intermediate files for development/debugging